By Anthony Caruso III | Publisher

 The Detroit Lions have cleaned house.
 They have fired head coach Matt Patricia.

 In addition, the team has fired general manager Bob Quinn.
-He was the one, who hired his old Patriots Buddy in Patricia.
+He was the one, who hired his old New England Patriots Buddy in Patricia.

 This comes after the Lions were defeated on Thanksgiving against the Houston Texans.
 Detroit was defeated 41-25 by Houston at Ford Field in Detroit, Michigan.

 READ MORE: Click here for our latest NFL coverage.